Frequently Asked Questions

 What kind of insurance do you take?

-For Medicare beneficiaries, we now accept Medicare.
+For Medicare beneficiaries, we accept traditional Medicare and supplemental insurance.

 Are laboratory and other diagnostic tests covered?